#1 – Interview Preparation:

 S = Situation

-Set the scene and the context for your response, for example; “I inherited a team member that had a personal issue with someone in another team and I was asked to take on the employee as they had a personality clash and to keep an eye on them”
+Set the scene and the context for your response, for example; “I inherited a team member that had a personal issue with someone in another team.
+I was asked to take on the employee as they had a personality clash and to keep an eye on them”

 T = Task

 What were you assigned to do in the situation?
-Example: “It was my responsibility to assess and monitor the employees performance and ensure that they integrated into my team but any signs of repeat behavior has to be addressed”
+Example: “It was my responsibility to assess and monitor the employees performance and ensure that they integrated into my team.
+Any signs of repeat behavior has to be addressed”

 A = Action

-What did you actually do in this situation?
-Example: “I had heard rumors’ that this person was a trouble maker, but I wanted to make my own opinion, so I set weekly meetings in place every Friday afternoon, which was conducted in a casual setting so we could openly discuss for 15 minutes about how their week went and if they needed any support”
+In this situation, what did you actually do?
+Example: “I had heard rumours’ that this person was a trouble maker.
+But I wanted to make my own opinion, so I set weekly meetings in place every Friday afternoon which was conducted in a casual setting.
+We could openly discuss for 15 minutes about how their week went and if they needed any support”.

 R = Result

 How well did your actions play out?
 Was it a success?
 What happened?
-Example “The new team member became our star (no pun intended) performer on my team as this person disclosed to me they felt shy and uncomfortable in her previous team as they held group brainstorming meetings and felt uncomfortable talking in front of a group and appreciated being able to contribute in a one-on-one setting”
+Example “The new team member became our star (no pun intended) performer on my team.
+Rhis person disclosed to me they felt shy and uncomfortable in her previous team as they held group brainstorming meetings.
+She felt uncomfortable talking in front of a group and appreciated being able to contribute in a one-on-one setting”.

-#4- Examples of 21 Behavioral Questions and example answers:
+#4- Examples of 21 Behavioral Interview Questions and Example Answers: